3 Stages Of CRM Implementation

 Planning (Part 1)

 What goals are you aiming to reach by implementing a CRM solution?
-Are the people who will be affected by the CRM adoption aware of the coming changes?
+Are the people affected by the CRM adoption aware of the coming changes?
 Do you have their buy-in?
 What is your budget?
 And what timescales are you looking at?

-Getting these questions answered before starting with the execution means you are getting people engaged in your CRM implementation from the outset.
-Hopefully you are also generating a buzz about the forthcoming improvements to your business processes.
+Getting these questions answered before starting the execution means you are engaging people in your CRM implementation from the outset.
+Hopefully, you are also generating buzz about the forthcoming improvements to your business processes.

-It also means you can establish a budget based on how many subscriptions you are likely to need.
+It also means you can establish a budget based on how many subscriptions you will need.
 You can also think about how much time and effort will be needed in the next steps.

 Planning (Part 2)

-Once you have worked out those high-level goals, you can work out the detail needed to achieve them.
-We’ve made reference to SMART planning in previous blog posts.
+Once you have determined those high-level goals, you can determine the details needed to achieve them.
+We’ve mentioned SMART planning in previous blog posts.
 This is especially relevant when considering your CRM implementation.
-Let’ think of that in terms of a key aspect of most new CRM implementations – importing your company database.
+Let’s consider a key aspect of most new CRM implementations—importing your company database.

 Specific – Does your project manager know exactly what data needs importing?

 Measurable – Do you know how many records should be in the system, for example how many clients you have?
-Once the data imported, the numbers should tally.
+Once the data has been imported, the numbers should tally.

 Achievable – is that data in a format that can be exported, cleansed and imported?

 Relevant – Is all the data relevant to what you have to do with your CRM?
-Or is there data that relates to older software systems that will only bloat your database?
+Or is there data related to older software systems that will only bloat your database?

 Timely – Do you have a clear timescale as to when the import will take place?
 What happens with any new client data you may accumulate between the old system being switched off and the new one going live?

-As well as your data, there will be details such as configuration, integrations and user permissions to consider.
-All of this needs to be thought about and planned in advance to ensure you get off to a flying start.
+In addition to your data, you will need to consider details such as configuration, integrations, and user permissions.
+All of this must be thought about and planned in advance to ensure you get off to a flying start.
 For example, if you are dealing with sensitive information that not everyone in the business should be able to see, then permissions will be an important one.

 What do you get with OpenCRM?